 Next time you finish a jar of pasta sauce or scrape the last bit of jam onto your toast, you might want to think twice before tossing that precious glass jar into the recycle bin.
-Those empty glass jars are a great free way to launch all sorts of fun, upcycled craft projects!
+Those empty glass jars are a great free way to launch all sorts of fun, upcycled glass jar crafts!

 Removing the label can be a bit tricky sometimes so try soaking your jars overnight in warm, soapy water, then rub them with a coarse cloth.
 If that doesn’t work, orange oil works well for getting stubborn labels to budge.
-Once you jar is clean, there are endless ways you can reuse it.
-Here are ten ideas to get you started:
+Once your jar is clean, there are endless ways you can reuse it.
+Here are ten ideas to get you started.

 1. Create Sand Art